hbctraining/variant_analysis/lessons/09_variant_calling.md

   The components of this command are:
   <ul><li><code>java -jar $PICARD/picard.jar CreateSequenceDictionary</code> This calls the <code>CreateSequenceDictionary</code> command within <code>Picard</code></li>
   <li><code>--REFERENCE /n/groups/hbctraining/variant_calling/reference/GRCh38.p7_genomic.fa</code> This is the reference sequence to create the sequence dictionary from.</li>
-  <li><code>--OUTPUT /n/groups/hbctraining/variant_calling/reference/GRCh38.p7_genomic.dict</code> This is the output sequence dictionary from.</li></ul>
+  <li><code>--OUTPUT /n/groups/hbctraining/variant_calling/reference/GRCh38.p7_genomic.dict</code> This is the output sequence dictionary.</li></ul>

-  Like indexing, once you have created the sequence dictionary for a reference genome once, you won't need to do it again.
+  Like indexing, once you have created the sequence dictionary for a reference genome, you won't need to do it again.
 <hr />
 </details>